kefo/fedora-workshop-containers/README.md

 127.0.0.1  solrbox
 ```

-Then start the containers.
+Then start the containers, each one in its own terminal window.
 Running each of the following commands in its own terminal window will help
 to visualize the event messaging and data flow.

 ```